garaio/remcloud-message-bus-api/tenancy_application_context.md

 ## Events

 Events in this context are always fired for a single grem instance.
-The [recipient](/header_properties.md/#AdditionalHeaderProperties) header property must be set to the grem instance name in order to route the event to the customer, e.g. recepient: grem_demo1
+The [recipient](/header_properties.md/#AdditionalHeaderProperties) header property must be set to the grem instance name in order to route the event to the customer, e.g. recipient: grem_demo1

 Type | GARAIO REM | REM | Description
 ---|---|---|---